PUTvision/qgis-plugin-deepness/README.md

 # Development notes
  - plugin skeleton was initially generated with `Plugin Builder`, but then refactored and cleaned up a little bit
+ - Before release: change version number in `metadata.txt` and in docs (?)
  - to recreate resource file (`resource.qrsc`) run:
     ```
     cd plugin/deep_segmentation_framework$